TACA Flight 390: Second approach

-While climbing to 8,000 ft, Captain D'Antonio stated that he would not use Runway 20 (the other side of Runway 02) since by doing so he would go through clouds due to the low ceiling, which would worsen the crew's ability to see the runway.
+While climbing to 8,000 ft, Captain D'Antonio stated that he would not use Runway 20 since by doing so he would go through clouds due to the low ceiling, which would worsen the crew's ability to see the runway.
 He told First Officer Artero that they would circle the runway again and would later land with a tailwind on runway 02.
 Afterwards, he contacted ATC stating his intention to do an approach to Runway 02.
 The controller authorized his request and ordered the crew to do the approach to Runway 02.

 Captain D'Antonio radioed TACA operation control if they needed to divert to San Pedro Sula Airport in case they failed their second attempt.
 The TACA officer who handled Flight 390 instead suggested them to land using Runway 20, which earlier had been decided by Captain D'Antonio to not be used due to the prevailing weather.
 However, prior to the flight, San Pedro Sula had been considered as the alternate airport and fuel had been added in case the crew failed to land at Toncontín and needed to divert.

 First Officer Artero asked for information regarding the prevailing weather conditions and the ATC stated that the wind was blowing at 7 knots.
 Flight 390 then descended through 6,000ft and began approaching the runway.
 The crew then saw the runway and decided to do a circle to land on Runway 02.
 As First Officer Artero announced their intention to the ATC, the controller gave the recent update regarding the wind speed.